Coding the Proofs of Principia in Coq

 The Search for Logical Forms: In Defense of Logical Atomism

 In my dissertation, I defend a new version logical atomism.
 I first criticize the standard interpretation of Russell’s logical atomism as a search for logical atoms, and then I reinterpret it as a search for logical forms.
 I argue that logical atomists are term-busters, and they search for logical forms by taking apparent terms and busting them into non-term parts of formulas, just as is done in Principia Mathematica.

 I split my dissertation into two parts.
 In the first part, I support my interpretation of logical atomism using its history.
 In the second part, I develop my own brand of logical atomism.
 So in the first part, I reinterpret the logical atomism genus; in the second part, I create my own species of logical atomism.

-A dissertation abstract is included in my CV.
+A longer dissertation abstract is available here.
 The chapter titles are as follows:

 - The Logical Atomism of Russell

 - The Archetype for Logical Atomism: Principia Mathematica

 - A Philosophy of Logic for Logical Atomism: Pure Logic